sswam/allemande/doc/guide.md

 Gemini, DeepSeek, Mistral: Can engage with most NSFW topics.
 Llama 3: Can engage with any NSFW topic, practically uncensored, but may be reluctant by default.
 Venice Uncensored, Aion: Fully uncensored, or as close as it gets.
 The Aio may work better than Aion, it gives shorter reponses.
-Krea2: Avoids nudity without a NSFW LoRA.
-F2K: Avoids nudity without a NSFW LoRA.
+Krea2 / Krea: Avoids nudity (without a plugin called a LoRA) F2K / Klein: Avoids nudity (without a LoRA)

 If you notice any unexpected censorship, please report it to us.
 Many issues can be fixed by adjusting character prompts.